randomnoun/bookcase-ops/setup/SETUP-VAULT.md

 existing unseal keys shares.
 See "vault operator rekey" for more information.
 ```

+Keep the output somewhere safe, because you'll need it to unseal and login to the vault.

+Tattoo it to the scalp of your first-born, or maybe just dump it into `/etc/vault.d/the-unseal-keys.txt`

 ## Unsealing the vault:

+Any time the vault server restarts ( including the first time it starts ), you'll need to 'unseal' it.
+Use any 3 of the keys in the output above to unseal it, via something like:

 ```
 vault operator unseal asdfasdfasdfasdfSGUf635zZnHTh+FdGCkbt0lxmGiE